 How to Evaluate a Business's Level of Indebtedness?

 In order to measure the level of indebtedness of a business, creditors look at three key financial ratios: the current ratio, the long-term debt ratio or total capitalization, and the total debt ratio or financial leverage ratio.
-The current ratio measures the level of liquidity available to pay short-term debt (issuing in less then a year), the long-term debt ratio or total capitalization evaluates the long term indebtedness, and the total debt ratio or financial leverage ratio calculates the general indebtedness of the company.
+The current ratio measures the level of liquidity available to pay short-term debt (issuing in less than a year), the long-term debt ratio or total capitalization evaluates the long term indebtedness, and the total debt ratio or financial leverage ratio calculates the general indebtedness of the company.

 Current Assets / Current Debt